curl/everything-curl/curl-name.md

 Nothing more was needed so the name was selected and we never looked back again.

-Later on, someone suggested that curl could actually be a clever "backronym" (where the first letter in the acronym refers back to the same word): "Curl URL Request Library"
+Later on, someone suggested that curl could actually be a clever "recursive acronym" (where the first letter in the acronym refers back to the same word):
+"Curl URL Request Library"

 While that is awesome, it was actually not the original thought.
 We sort of wish we were that clever though…